browsertherapy/browsertherapy-v2/src/lib/posts/2023-05-20-browser-therapy-e35.md

 ---
-title: Ep 34 - Add current player
+title: Ep 35 - Add animations
-date: '2023-05-13'
+date: '2023-05-20'
-updated: '2023-05-06'
+updated: '2023-05-20'
-excerpt: By popular request (by Brian) we'll be adding the ability to select the current player, along with some other tweaks.
+excerpt: This session we'll be playing around with Svelte animations to add some razzle dazzle to the UI.
 categories:
 - live-stream
 ---